 These easy-to-make Chicken Taquitos are creamy and delicious.
-They’re baked not fried & go together quickly for a tasty lunch, dinner or appetizer.
+They’re baked not fried & go together quickly for a tasty lunch, dinner or game day appetizer.

 - 2 cups shredded cooked chicken, about 1 rotisserie chicken